 The REIT is a "mutual fund trust" pursuant to the Income Tax Act (Canada) (the "Act").
-Under current tax legislation, a real estate investment trust is entitled to deduct distributions of taxable income such that it is not liable to pay income taxes provided that its taxable income is fully distributed to Unitholders.
+Under current tax legislation, a real estate investment trust is entitled to deduct distributions of taxable income such that it is not liable to pay income taxes, provided that its taxable income is fully distributed to Unitholders.
 The REIT intends to continue to qualify as a real estate investment trust and to make distributions of not less than the amount necessary to ensure that the REIT will not be liable to pay income taxes in Canada.
 Accordingly, no current or deferred income taxes have been recorded in the consolidated financial statements for the REIT's Canadian properties.

-However, the REIT's U.S. properties are held by U.S. subsidiaries that are taxable legal entities.
+The REIT's U.S. properties are held by U.S. subsidiaries that are taxable legal entities.
 The REIT uses the liability method of accounting for U.S. income taxes.
 Under the liability method of tax allocation, current income tax assets and liabilities are based on the amount expected to be paid to tax authorities, net of recoveries, based on the tax rates and laws enacted or substantively enacted as at the consolidated balance sheet dates.
-Deferred income tax assets and liabilities are determined based on differences between the financial reporting and tax bases of assets and liabilities and are measured using substantively enacted tax rates and laws that will be in effect when the differences are expected to reverse.
+Deferred income tax assets and liabilities and are measured using substantively enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 Deferred income tax assets are recognized for all deductible temporary differences, carryforward of unused tax credits and unused tax losses to the extent that it is probable that deductions, tax credits and tax losses can be utilized.
 The carrying amounts of deferred income tax assets are reviewed as at each consolidated balance sheet date and reduced to the extent it is no longer probable that the income tax asset will be recovered.